jkawahara/bamazon-cl/README.md

       * mysql: node.js driver for mysql
       * console.table: prints an array of objects as a table in console
   * User Stories, by categorization:
-    * Bamazon DB Schema defining products table
+    * Bamazon DB Schema defining products and departments tables
     * Main Controller to establish connection to database
     * Customer viewing and ordering products
     * Manager viewing products, low inventory and adding products, inventory